Military police occupying slums in Rio de Janeiro, in a new wave of terror against poor people.

 “Order and ProgreSS”, by Carlos Latuff

 Brazil is one of the few countries where crimes of the capitalist junta have been covered up for such a long time.
 Torture was used regularly by the military and civilian dictatorship against dissidents, who even tortured children.
 Public pressure is mounting to expose these crimes.
-After 70 years a man who was tortured in public during a military parade has been identified as indigenous.
+After 70 years a man who was

 Yet, these investigations are an exception in Brazil, where thousands of missing people are never investigated or reported.